microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraDomain.md

 The `New-EntraDomain` cmdlet creates a domain in Microsoft Entra ID.

-The work or school account needs to belong to at least the `Domain Name Administrator` Microsoft Entra role.
+The work or school account needs to belong to at least the Domain Name Administrator role.

 ## EXAMPLES